-- Outlined below are the many steps involved in a stars evolution, from its formation in a nebula, to its death as a white dwarf or neutron star.
+- Outlined below are the many steps involved in a star’s evolution, from its formation in a nebula, to its death as a white dwarf or a neutron star.

 - T Tauri Star

-- A nebula is a cloud of gas (hydrogen) and dust in space.
+- A nebula is a cloud of gas (mostly hydrogen and helium) and dust in space.

 - Nebulae are the birthplaces of stars.

-- A Protostar looks like a star but its core is not yet hot enough for nuclear fusion to take place (nuclear fusion: the fusion of 2 hydrogen atoms into a helium atom with the liberation of huge amount of energy.
+- A Protostar looks like a star, but its core is not yet hot enough for nuclear fusion to take place (nuclear fusion: the fusion of 2 hydrogen atoms into a helium atom with the liberation of a huge amount of energy.
 Nuclear fusion occurs only when the initial temperatures are very high – a few million degree Celsius.
 That is why it is hard to achieve and control).

-- The luminosity comes exclusively from the heating of the Protostar as it contracts.
+- The luminosity comes exclusively from the heating of the Protostar as it contracts (because of gravity).